Why do Asians excel in the United States?

 Patriarchy and “tiger moms”

-Filial piety is strong among Asians.
+Filial piety is vital among Asians.
 Hindus, Chinese, Japanese, and Koreans worship their ancestors.
 Hence, extended families in a single household are common, where the patriarch (or matriarch) has authority, and the rest obey.

 Study shows that obedience and respect for authority boost academic performance.
 [JOLE]